microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-sensors.md

 {% include image.html url="\assets\img\LoRaWAN Device pictures\Tabs_AL.png" height="250" width="250" description="Tabs Light Sensor" %}

-For more information on the specifications on the Tabs Temperature and Humidity Sensor and sample decoding code for the device, refer to the [TBAM100](/assets/pdf/TBAM100).
+For more information on the specifications on the Ambient Light Sensor and sample decoding code for the device, refer to the [TBAM100 document](/assets/pdf/TBAM100.pdf).

 ### B. Kerlink

-Although Kerlink products are mostly used as [LoRaWAN Gateways]() for your devices to communicate with Microshare platform, the Kerlink Wave serves as an anchor between your LoRaWAN device using WiFi and BLE to further secure and assess your IoT solution.
+Although Kerlink products are mostly used as [LoRaWAN Gateways](/docs/2/technical/lorawan/lorawan-gateways) for your devices to communicate with Microshare platform, the Kerlink Wave serves as an anchor between your LoRaWAN device using WiFi and BLE to further secure and assess your IoT solution.

 {% include image.html url="\assets\img\LoRaWAN Device pictures\Kerlink_Wave.png" height="250" width="250" description="Kerlink" %}

 picture from the [Kerlink Website](https://www.kerlink.com/product/wanesy-wave/)

-### C. Skiply Smilio A- Microshare 5 Button Feedback Sensor
+### C. Skiply Smilio Action Microshare 5 Button Feedback Sensor

 US Model Number: SKPF000185
 EU Model Number: SKPF000184